NelKG/geography-quiz/README.md

 I was influenced by the kera-cudmore The QuizArms and the overall workings of the quiz.
 I was further influecned by Web dev [youtube link here] <https://www.youtube.com/watch?v=riDzcEQbX6k>

-The following colors were used as a mix of hex colors and rgna to make the color and contrast lighter and darker as needed
+The following colors were used as a mix of hex colors and rgba to make the color and contrast lighter and darker as needed

 1. #ffffff white background color of the container